FMCSA Sets New Standards for Truck Drivers with Vision Loss

 - What to do if you are disqualified from obtaining a CDL or if your CDL is revoked

-At Philbrook Law Office, our Vancouver and Battle Ground truck accident lawyers understand the unique challenges of driving commercial truck.
+At Philbrook Law, our Vancouver and Battle Ground truck accident lawyers understand the unique challenges of driving commercial truck.
 That is why we fight to hold truck drivers, truck owners, shipping companies, brokers, and others liable when their negligence causes personal injury or the death of a loved one.
 All truck drivers need to be qualified and trained before they should drive any truck.

 To discuss your rights if a Washington state truck accident caused you any physical harm, call our offices in Vancouver or Battle Ground, WA.
 Please call us at 360-695-3309 or complete our contact form to make an appointment.
 We represent truck accident victims and families on a contingency fee basis.

 Founding Attorney Matthew Philbrook attended Clark College, Washington State University, and Gonzaga University School of Law.
-He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law Office in 2005.
+He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law in 2005.
 He specializes in Personal Injury, DUI and Criminal Defense cases.
 Learn more about Mr. Philbrook.